 Major leaps in vaccine development have brought some much-needed hope, and with stories of numerous cities and countries successfully mitigating the spread of the coronavirus, it does look like we’re inching closer and closer to the end.

 Unfortunately, there’s a good chance that we will continue to struggle with city-wide problems on mobility, work operations, and the like for the foreseeable future; problems that came with the pandemic, and will stay with us for quite some time.

 Now, as cities begin to reopen and the public sector is forced to rethink the way we’ve been operating for decades, innovation is stepping in and stepping up.
-From disruptive solutions to reimagined applications, here are seven examples of how various communities across the world are using technology to adjust and cope with the so-called “new normal.”
+From disruptive solutions to reimagined applications, here are six examples of how various communities across the world are using technology to adjust and cope with the so-called “new normal.”